esmaeilyazdani/Windows-Server/DHCP/Create-Bulk-DHCP-Scopes(PowerShell-and-CSV-file)/Readme.txt

    [<CommonParameters>]

-This information includes DHCP server address, scopes name, start range, end range, description about scope, lease duration in days and etc. You can access the complete list of parameters in above list.
+The information includes the DHCP server address, scope name, start range, end range, description about the scope, lease duration in days, and more.
+You can access the complete list of parameters in the above link.

-Because we're going to create scopes with some default settings, we don't need to provide value for all of the parameters.
-Therefore we just provide required information includes DHCP server address, start range, end range, scope name, scope description, scope id, subnet mask, lease duration, and state.
+Since we're going to create scopes with some default settings, we don't need to provide values for all of the parameters.
+Therefore, we just need to provide the required information which includes DHCP server address, start range, end range, scope name, scope description, scope ID, subnet mask, lease duration, and state.

-You should create a csv file and depend on each column's value, give a name to its headers.
-I already provided a sample csv file to use in PowerShell script and you can download it from current directory.
+You should create a CSV file and give a name to each column's header.
+I've already provided a sample CSV file to use in PowerShell script which you can download from the current directory.

 ######### Script explanation ################